 Volatility risk refers to the probability of a portfolio’s value to change as a result of the prices of the underlying securities changing.
 In retirement planning, this is the most important risk of all — it is the true differentiator of a financial advisor from a salesman.
 For example, say a retiree gives a financial advisor a dollar.
 The advisor’s job is then to invest their dollar with the highest probability that when they need the dollar back, it is worth one dollar or more.
 The market, however, is volatile and does not go up forever — moreover, it has a tendency to correct.
 In 2009, the S&P500 had dropped over 50% from the high in 2007.
 If a retiree needed to sell their securities in 2009, their dollar would only be worth 50 cents… and, at BARR Financial, we want something different for our clients.

 Understanding each of these risks and how they impact your investment is key to limiting the volatility of your portfolio — but you want an experienced and confident team on your side, to help calculate the exact amount of risk you are exposing yourself to and adjust your portfolio as such.
 A financial advisor who has appropriately aligned your money with what you are trying to get done should be able to provide you with your whole dollar no matter if the market is up or down.
 BARR Financial Services accomplishes this through a unique strategy called duration investing, a proven process to help you determine if your investments are matching your appetite for risk.
-We’d love to help you — just give us a call at (407) 622-0018 for a free consultation today.
+We’d love to help you — just give us a call at (407) 622-0018 or Contact us for a free consultation today.